 Known mainly for sim racers, developer Codemasters didn’t have an easy time debuting its “looks like a racing game but you’re not actually racing” car game Onrush, which is an absolute shame, because it’s a total blast to play.

 5. The Surge

 Love the gameplay of the Dark Souls series but prefer your settings with a bit of sci-fi flair?
 Both The Surge and The Surge 2 take Souls-style combat but combine it with a mechanical upgrade system that rewards cutting weapons and armor off of enemies.

 The Deadly Tower of Monsters has you fighting through a B-movie populated by monsters that look designed and animated by Ray Harryhausen.
 To make it even weirder, the director of this “film” offers commentary over the top as you play through it.

 Everybody knows and loves Bastion and its gravel-voiced narrator.
-Significantly fewer people know Transistor and its gravel-voiced weapon, carried by the main character and voiced by Bastion‘s Logan Cunningham.
-That said, everyone who does know it seems to love it.
+Significantly fewer people know Transistor and its gravel-voiced weapon, which is carried by the main character and voiced by Bastion‘s Logan Cunningham.

 The entire Toukiden series is based on this concept, but this game is a great place to start and as a bonus, it’s often on sale for just a few bucks.

 There is more to fighting games than Street Fighter, Mortal Kombat, and Tekken.